 - Letters & Discussion

-- Out of Hours - including Viewpoints, Other articles and essays, Personal views, Columnists, Reviews, Images
+- Life & Times - including Viewpoints, Other articles and essays, Personal views, Columnists, Reviews, Images

 - Submit an article to BJGP

 Articles in this section can be up to 1200 words with 12 references.
 They need to be a statement of a new idea or controversial matter, where the opinion being expressed is at least partly based on published evidence.